-To smoke-rinse a cocktail itself, you want to add smoke to a container, then swirl your cocktail around in that container before pouring it into the glass you’ll serve the cocktail in.
-The easiest way to do that is to use a wide-mouthed jar or container with a lid and fill it with smoke.
+To smoke-rinse a cocktail itself, you want to add smoke to a container, then swirl your cocktail around in that container before pouring it into the glass you’ll serve the smoky drink in.

-- On a heat-proof surface (either ceramic or wooden), set your smoking element alight.
+- On a heat-proof surface, set your smoking element alight.
 To get a great amount of smoke, heat it until it turns yellow and starts to flame.

-- Set a wide-mouthed jar or container over the burning elements and leave it while you prepare your cocktail.
+- Set a wide-mouthed jar or container over the burning elements and leave it while you mix your drink.